ting11222001/Health-Booking-Website/backend/README.md

 Restrict API route access based on the user roles:
 - Only "admin" can get all the users (i.e. "patients"/"doctors") data.
 - Only "patient" or "doctor" themselves can get/update/delete their own data.
-- Only "patient" can create reviews for the doctors.
 - Anyone can submit a feedback in the Contact Us page.

 ### Doctors specific
 - Only "approved" doctors will be shown by getAllDoctors API.
 - When a doctor is registered, his/her default "isApproved" field is "pending".
-- Doctor bio, specilization are not in the DoctorSchema yet.

 ### Patients specific
-- Only "patient" can create a review for the doctors.
+- Only "patient" can create reviews for the doctors.

 ### Stripe